functionally/mantis-oracle/ReadMe.md

 ### Configure the command-line tool.

-We use a configuration file like [alonzo-purple.mantis-oracle](alonzo-purple.mantis-oracle).
+We use a configuration file like [alonzo-purple.mantra-oracle](alonzo-purple.mantra-oracle).
 Modify the path to the local node socket, and modify policy ID for the three assets to match `$CURRENCY`.

     Configuration
     {